patrickstowell/PHY303-Lectures/_sources/phy303-unit3-shellmodel-and-spin.md

 ### Spin Orbit Corrections
 The answer turns out to be a so-called **Spin orbit Coupling** term.
 The propoosal of this critical extra term in the Nuclear Potential was made in 1949 by Maria Goeppert Mayer and Johannes Jense, recognised by award of the Nobel Prize in 1963 - together with Eugene Wigner.

 The basis is to introduce a further contribution to the internuclear force and hence the potential $V(r)$ that depends on the orientation of the spin $s$ and angular momentum $l$.
 This extra factor causes a re-ording of the energy levels

 $$
 V=V(r)l\cdot s.
 $$

 Recall how the Nuclear Potential Well shape (we said it comes from the Saxon Woods distribution of matter above) determines the energy levels.
 The Spin Orbit Correction changes this shape.
 The potential is deeper (nucleons are more strongly attracted) if the $l$ and $s$ are aligned parallel, and less deep (nucleons repulsed more) if they are aligned anti-parallel.

 If the nucleon is deep inside the nucleus then it also encounters many other nucleons with **Spin-Up** as **Spin-Down** and so the effect will average out, but it does not average everywhere, particularly close to the edges of the nucleus.
-The effect of this is to break the Degeneracy in the assignment of nucleons t energy levels by introducing new energy levels depending on the $j$ value.
+The effect of this is to break the degeneracy in the assignment of nucleon energy levels by introducing new energy levels depending on the $j$ value.

 For instance, consider the $l=1$ level.
 Previously this had 6 nucleons, $3/2, 1/2, -1/2, -3/2$ (for the $j=3/2$) and 1$/2, -1/2$ (for the $j=1/2$) all in the same level.
 Now the $j=3/2$ nucleons (parallel $l$ and $s$) get their own new, lower, energy level.
 The $j=1/2$ nucleons (anti-parallel $l$ and $s$) get their own new, higher, energy level.